 1. Works-based living creates soul anxiety.

-A garage sale and a nomad’s life—was this Jesus’ answer for every anxious soul?
-I learned from my pastor otherwise.
+A garage sale and a nomad’s life—was this Jesus’ answer for every afflicted, wealthy soul?
+No, Jesus’ answers were as unique as the person before Him.

 Jesus saw past appearances to the secret sin hijacking his soul, and for this man, relinquishing his grasp on wealth would bring soul rest in his true identity and purpose: a son of the King.

 Reflecting on this narrative, I considered—what am I gripping too tightly?
-After prayer and journaling, I discovered my soul’s anxiety in my desire to control circumstances.
+I discovered my soul’s anxiety in my ultimate desire to control circumstances, both mine and others.

 The anxious soul is a downward spiral of the unchecked overburdened soul.